adiwg/mdEditor-doc/tutorial/entering-metadata/entering-contact-org-quick.md

 ### Contact ID <i class="fa fa-asterisk required" title="Required"> </i>

 Each contact is assigned a unique ID.
-This is the ID used to link this contact with one of more of your metadata and dictionary records.
+This is the ID used to link this contact with one or more of your metadata and dictionary records.
 When you create a new contact record a UUID is assigned to <span class="md-element">Contact ID</span> automatically.
 However, if you prefer to use your own system for contact IDs, this would be the best time and place to change the ID.

 ### Name <i class="fa fa-asterisk required" title="Required"> </i>